DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 </p> </br>

 #### Methodology #####
 The hardware described in this project works at 3.3V, and hence no fear of shock.
 DIP (**D**ual **I**n-line **P**ackage) switches works like ON-OFF switches.
-The following diagram shows the connection between the NodeMCU ESP8266 board and other components like DIP switches and LEDs.</br>
+The following diagram shows the connection between the NodeMCU ESP8266 board and other components like DIP switches and LEDs.
+At the bottom of the first figure, circuit design pertaining to relays and bulbs working at 230V is also given. </br>
 <p float="middle">
 <img src="https://user-images.githubusercontent.com/93868543/147904390-ce4d5424-259e-4eb6-b810-a2eb19a106e9.png" width="300" height="450"/>
 <img src="https://user-images.githubusercontent.com/93868543/147904742-7e75668f-d40d-4a66-ad0d-3ec16db3b34a.png" width="300" height="450"/>